AlexxBoro/widget-test-on-external-domain/README.md

 # widget-test-on-external-domain
-webpage for testing AAB widget on external site
+webpage for testing widget on external site